israelsantana01/feedget/README.md

 <br><br>

 # 📋 How does the project work?
-How we have saw above, this app has a purpose to deal with users feedbacks about anything, or specifically about your system.
+This app has a purpose to deal with users feedbacks about anything, or specifically about your system.
 The user cans select his feedback type, take a screenshot of his screen, because most of erros occurs when the user wants to send a feedback, and describe what is happening.
 After that, a email is sent to the system owner.
 That's it!
 A simple idea, but with a lot of things to learn.

 <br><br>